jommarqs/talkdesk-js-class/00-introduction.md

 }
 ```

-As in any todo list, we'll also have to be able to mark the tasks as completed.
+Also, we'll need to be able to mark the tasks as complete.
 ```html
 <div id="root">
     <div class="todo-app">